Owner Name: Yasuko Nomura

 Veterinarians may recommend blood work to establish a baseline ALT value for healthy dogs with one or two copies of this variant.

-If Keely inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
-We also include all of the variants that we tested Keely for that we did not detect the risk variant for.A genetic test is not a diagnosis
+If Zody inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
+We also include all of the variants that we tested Zody for that we did not detect the risk variant for.A genetic test is not a diagnosis

 This genetic test does not diagnose a disease.
 Please talk to your vet about your dog’s genetic results, or if you think that your pet may have a health condition or disease.

-Keely did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Keely’s breed may not yet be known.
+Zody did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Zody’s breed may not yet be known.